 Those are the sky-high expectations for the next star in the Manning lineage: Arch Manning.
 The son of the third manning brother, Cooper Manning, Arch is a freshman at Isidore Newman High School in New Orleans in 2019, which is the same Louisiana high school all of Archie’s sons played at.

-Arch won’t graduate until 2023, but the freshman already started at quarterback for the Greenies and led them to a 9-1 regular season and playoff berth in his first season.
+Arch won’t graduate until 2023 and 247Sports hasn’t given him any stars just yet, but he started at quarterback as a freshman for the Greenies in 2019 and led them to a 9-1 regular season and playoff berth in his first season.
 He was named MaxPreps National Freshman of the Year.

 His grandfather, Archie, has already said that Arch is better than Peyton or Eli were at his age as high school quarterbacks.
 Both of them played junior varsity as freshmen.